 How can I find out if someone is in jail?

-You may call (970) 498-5200 and ask if a specific person is in jail.
+The easiest way is to look an inmate up by name at http://larimer.org/sheriff/inmate/.
+You may also call (970) 498-5200 and ask if a specific person is in jail.
 By state law, the identity of persons in jail is public information.

 How do I bail someone out of jail?

 Bonds can be posted 24 hours a day.
 There are different types of bonds.
 If you don't know the inmate's type of bond you can look them up at http://larimer.org/sheriff/inmate/.

 Cash bonds can be posted online at https://tponlinepay.com/portal/ , over the phone (1-866-232-1899) or at the kiosk in the lobby at the jail.
 Jail staff will not accept any money.

 Surety bonds are business transactions between you and a bonding agent.
 Jail staff can not recommend any individual bonding agent.
 A list from the telephone directory is posted in the lobby of the jail for your convenience.
 Information on bonds persons is also available on-line through various sources.